Deputy Prime Minister of Canada: Succession

-Unlike the role of vice president in some presidential systems, the deputy prime minister does not automatically assume the office of prime minister if the incumbent of the latter office dies or resigns.
-Although they may serve in an acting capacity on a temporary caretaker basis to ensure continuity of government function during the immediate period of transition, the deputy prime minister does not automatically become the new permanent prime minister; rather, constitutional convention requires the governor general to consult the governing party regarding the leadership, and to call on a member of that party's caucus to assume the prime ministership.
-No policy or convention precludes the deputy prime minister from being chosen as the new prime minister in such a scenario, but none assures it, either—the party caucus would be free to recommend any new leader of its choice to the governor general.
-Barring extraordinary circumstances, the governor general is expected to follow the wishes of the party, although officially they retain the authority to make the final decision.
-That being the case, no prime minister has died in office or resigned suddenly (except following his or her party's electoral defeat) since the 1890s, many decades before the office of deputy prime minister was created.
+The deputy prime minister does not automatically assume the office of prime minister if the incumbent prime minister dies or resigns while their party maintains the confidence of the House of Commons.
+Rather, constitutional convention requires the governor general to consult the governing party regarding the leadership, and to call on a member of that party's caucus to assume the prime ministership.
+No policy or convention precludes the deputy prime minister from being chosen as the new prime minister in such a scenario, but none assures it.
+The party caucus would be free to recommend any new leader of its choice to the governor general.
+Barring extraordinary circumstances, the governor general will follow the wishes of the party, although officially they retain the authority to make the final decision.
+No prime minister has died in office since 1891, many decades before the office of deputy prime minister was created.

 Extended notice is usually given when a sitting prime minister does not plan to lead his/her party into another election.
 Leadership contests to determine the successor to a prime minister are usually held during the final days of the incumbent's term, and are traditionally a lengthy and competitive process.
-In almost all cases, the outgoing prime minister hands over power directly to their designated successor, without any interim prime minister.
+The outgoing prime minister hands over power directly to their designated successor, without any interim prime minister.
 By contrast, during leadership contests for the official opposition party, the leader of the opposition has often (though not always) been occupied by an interim parliamentary leader.
 The opposition party's deputy leader (assuming that post is occupied) is often chosen for this role unless they plan to run in the leadership election, in which case someone else would be chosen since it would be considered harmful to the election process if the interim leader was to be one of the candidates.

 Legally speaking, any interim prime minister appointed by the governor general would not merely be acting on behalf of the prime minister, but would have the full powers and prerogatives of any other prime minister.